thelondonsmiths/Solex_ser_recon_EN/README.md

 Check the "Show graphics" box for a 'live view' reconstruction display, a graphic of the geometry correction and a quick view of the final images.
 This will increase processing time significantly.
 This feature is not recommended for batch processing.

-If the "Save .fits files" box is checked, the following files will be stored in the same directory as the SER file:
+If the "Save .fits files" box is checked, the following files will be stored in the same directory as the video file:

-- xx_mean.fits: average image of all the frames in the SER video of the spectral line
+- xx_mean.fits: average image of all the frames in the video of the spectral line
-- xx_img.fits: raw image reconstruction
+- xx_raw.fits: raw image reconstruction
-- xx_flat.fits: corrected flat image
+- xx_circular.fits: geometrically corrected image
-- xx_recon.fits: final image, corrected for tilt
+- xx_detransversaliumed.fits: image corrected for line defects
 - xx_clahe.fits: final image, with Contrast Limited Adaptive Histogram Equalization

-If the "Save CLAHE.png only" box is checked, then only the final PNG image with Contrast Limited Adaptive Histogram Equalization will be saved.
+If the "Save CLAHE.png only" box is checked, then only the PNG image with Contrast Limited Adaptive Histogram Equalization will be saved.

+If the "Crop width square" box is checked, the width is cropped to be the same as the height, with the Sun centred.
+This feature is particularly helpful for stacking images (which typically require them all to be the same dimensions).

+If "Correct transversalium lines" is not checked, then the program makes no attempt to fix line defects.
+The function for fixing line defects works well if they are small and well-defined.
+Wide lines may require a more manual process.
+In this case, turning off the automated function may be helpful.
+The default should be for this box to be checked.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction desired.